-Living a frugal life means making do for what doesn’t matter.
+Living a frugal life means making do without what doesn’t matter.
 It means not filling your life with things that don’t matter.
 It means stripping down to the things that matter.
 It means not devoting time and money to things that don’t matter.

-There is an inherent value in doing with less regardless of the amount of money you have.
+There is an inherent value in doing with less, regardless of the amount of money you have.
 Even if you have a lot, there is value in doing with less, eschewing materialism, reducing your waste as much as possible, and leaving the smallest physical footprint in this world as possible.

 There is something good about living a frugal life.
 Frugal living can be rewarding in many ways.
 There is something about doing with less, about trying to have less materialism in your life.